dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

 ## Defining stage protection

-Stage protection can be setup as a white or a black list.
+Stage protection can be set up as a white or a black list.
 Blacklisting is achieved by using `!` in front of an expression.

 Each line of the list may contain up to four regular expressions